antaresproject/docs/docs/getting_started/issues_reporting_guide.md

 6. If possible a failing unit test as pull request

-> If the issue is related to one of the repositories in organization, please report it in the correct place in issue tracker.
+**Please Note:** If the issue is related to one of the repositories in organization, please report it in the correct place in issue tracker.
 Otherwise report it to the [main repository](https://github.com/antaresproject/project).

 ## Reporting Security Issues